Lambert-Eaton myasthenic syndrome (LEMS) is a rare condition that affects the signals sent from the nerves to the

 - treatment for lung cancer – if you have lung cancer, treating it can significantly improve the symptoms of LEMS

 - medicine to help nerve signals reach the muscles – commonly used medicines include 3,4-diaminopyridine and pyridostigmine

-- medicine to reduce the activity of the immune system (immunosuppressants) – commonly used medicines include steroid tablets (prednisolone, azathioprine and methotrexate
+- medicine to reduce the activity of the immune system (immunosuppressants) – commonly used medicines include steroid tablets (such as prednisolone), azathioprine and methotrexate

 - immunoglobulin therapy – injections of antibodies from donated blood that temporarily stop your immune system attacking your nerves

-Medicine is the main treatment, although immunoglobulin therapy and plasmapheresis may be recommended in the short term, or if muscle weakness is severe and other treatments have not helped.
+Medicine is the main treatment, although plasmapheresis and immunoglobulin therapy may be recommended in the short term, or if muscle weakness is severe and other treatments have not helped.

 Outlook for LEMS

 Others respond less well and find the condition affects their everyday activities and quality of life.

 LEMS does not affect life expectancy if it's not associated with cancer.
-But people with lung cancer and LEMS tend to have a shorter life expectancy because it's often not diagnosed until the cancer has spread, and by this point it's very difficult to treat.
+But people with lung cancer and LEMS tend to have a shorter life expectancy because by this point it's very difficult to treat.